Methylated Multivitamin for Women

 The iodine, selenium, and vitamin A in this formula all contribute to healthy maternal thyroid function, as compromised thyroid function may lead to impaired motor and intellectual development in infants.

-Additionally, B6 along with magnesium may facilitate maintenance of healthy maternal blood pressure and fluid balance.
+Additionally, B6 along with magnesium may facilitate the maintenance of healthy maternal blood pressure and fluid balance.

 Who should take Prenatal Essentials?